Guys, I must admit, there ain’t no travel like Bali solo travel. Especially if you have this Bali travel guide handy.

 With its friendly, laid-back vibes and vibrant digital nomad community, Canggu is a beautifully down to earth place that is filled with intriguing businesses, casual cafes, incredible beaches, lively nightlife, and so much more.

-This area is even littered with a variety of different surf shacks where staff can teach you all about the fine art of surfing (FYI: In Da Surf Camp is one of the best)
+This area is even littered with a variety of different surf shacks where staff can teach you all about the fine art of surfing (FYI: In Da Surf Camp is one of the best) after you enjoy a relaxing night in one of the best Canggu Bali villas.

 If surfing is a bit too gnarly for you (Sorry, but I had to get at least one high-quality surf pun in there) then you can always get your downward dog on at one of Canggu’s many fantastic yoga studios.